AFC Wimbledon is a club collectively created, owned and run by its fans.

 In everything we do, we strive to provide the very best football club we can possibly be –for our supporters, our visitors and our community.
 And, as a fan-owned club, everything we do is for fans, and is done by fans.

 As football fans ourselves we extend a warm welcome to all visitors and away fans, in the expectation of a reciprocal welcome when we visit other clubs.
 Opposition fans may sit or stand in a different part of the stadium, hoping for a different result on a matchday, but AFC Wimbledon recognises the commitment of all fans in the growth and success of their respective clubs.
 We are proud to work with other clubs and their fan bases united in common goals for the good of the game as a whole.

-1. To build on our status in reaching League 1 of the English Football League while maintaining our prudent approach to operating the club.
+1. To build on our success in reaching League One of the English Football League while maintaining our prudent approach to operating the club.

-2. To make substantial progress towards a new stadium.
+2. To make substantial progress in the planning and construction of our new stadium.

 3. To provide facilities and other assistance as necessary to support the AFC Wimbledon Foundation in increasing the range and quantity of the community work it carries out.

 4. To continue to make improvements to the matchday experience of all fans visiting our stadium and be awarded the Family Excellence Award for the third successive season.

 The Club Secretary and Operations Director, David Charles, is the club’s principal customer services contact.
 He is also the Club’s Supporter Liaison Officer.
 His role is not only to act as a point of contact for supporters, but also to deliver the Club’s policy with regards to its stakeholders in so far as that policy concerns supporters and to liaise with the Club’s management with regard to supporter issues.

 He can generally be contacted on Monday to Friday between 9.30 am and 5.00 pm at:

 The Cherry Red Records Stadium